’Creativity takes courage’

 At Whitehouse Community Primary School, we aim to provide engaging, explorative and creative art and design learning experiences.
 Our inclusive, spiral approach develops a range of art and design skills and knowledge year on year whilst inspiring our children and providing opportunities for individual personalities to flourish.
 The wonder and beauty of art and design is celebrated through high quality, enthusiastic teaching where children are welcomed to develop a passion for creative arts.
 We believe that all young people should be entitled to a creative environment where there are opportunities and freedom to express opinions and preferences.
 To fulfil this, we aim to provide learning experiences where learners feel safe to explore ideas and develop their own identities in a relaxed environment.
 Our ‘open mind-set’ approach allows for all children to enjoy, excel and achieve in art and design.
 This approach reflects ‘The Whitehouse Way’ learning values of courage, perseverance, responsibility and reflection which are embedded in all Art lessons.

 Implementation of our Art Provision

-Through our carefully selected art and design curriculum, we provide opportunities for pupils to experience a breath of study inspired by the rich culture of art and design from around the world.
-We encourage our pupils to research, test ideas and create different styles and techniques of art.
-Within each Key Stage, our pupils are encouraged to use a range of materials creatively to design and make products.
-Pupils are challenged to improve their mastery of art and design techniques through exposure to different methods and approaches with careful modelling and support from their teachers to explore concepts across their artist journey at Whitehouse.
+Through our carefully selected art and design curriculum, we provide opportunities for children to experience a breath of study inspired by the rich culture of art and design from around the world.
+We encourage our children to research, test ideas and create different styles and techniques of art.
+Within each Key Stage, our children are encouraged to use a range of materials creatively to design and make products.
+Children are challenged to improve their mastery of art and design techniques through exposure to different methods and approaches with careful modelling and support from their teachers to explore concepts across their artist journey at Whitehouse.